autopartsource/sandpim/README.md

 - ACES & PIES xml imports
 - Sandpiper API server and client

 ---

 ## To-Do list

+- Orientation view codes select (from PCdb) in assetCreate.php
+- Delete button (ajax) for part-asset link on showAsset.php
+- ajax-ify the connect asset to part button on showAsset.php
+- assetCreate.php add connect-part entry box for partnumber (typed in) and actual vs rep, assettype, sequence
+- showPart.php make a delete button for asset connection
 - PAdb attribute display/edit in showPart.php
 - vcdb-validation an app on the fly (uppon change)
 - Part search by PAdb attribute